arocnies/arocnies.github.io/_posts/2022-12-19-asteroidsplusplus.md

   </div>
 </div>

-# This is a ghost! 👻
+# This code is undead! 🧟

 This is not the software I originally created.
-The guts were ripped out and sown back too together.
-It's a software zombie, a creature reshaped with an updated framework, an undead game.

 This is software that died when **a major artifact provider shut down and left town**.
+The guts were ripped out and sown back together.
+It's a software zombie--given new life with an updated framework.
-What you see here is the shadow of my original **Asteroids++** game.
+What you see here is the undead version of my original **Asteroids++** game.

 # The code